Nikita-consensys/demo-repo/README.md

 # Demo

-Some of my friends are gone
+Some of my friends are gone!